Tag Archives: Nixon

 Maybe that is Hannah Nixon’s case, too.
 However, I’ve yet to find any Neesam DNA connection to my father’s tree.

 In the small town of Rudby (7 miles from Marton, just north of the moors) as much as ten percent of women had children out of wedlock in the early 1800’s.
 These unwed mothers were stigmatized not only for religious reasons but because they were costly to the town.
-Sadly, the ‘bastardy wages’ paid to these mothers didn’t do much to end their woe or improve their children’s prospects.
+Sadly, the ‘bastardy wages’ paid to these mothers didn’t do much to end their woes or improve their children’s prospects.
 An illegitimate child was twice as likely to die in infancy as a child with legal parentage.

 Local authorities in Rudby believed that most unwed mothers were the result of ‘courting couples’ where the young man involved was simply marriage-averse, sometimes preferring jail time to tying the knot.
 It didn’t help the situation, they said, that many unmarried tenant farmers were content with their ‘live-in’ servants (sic).